liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

             serviceContext.getAssetTagNames(),
             serviceContext.getAssetLinkEntryIds());

-The `ServiceContext` also plays a part in starting a workflow instance for the blogs entry.
-As you can see, the scope group ID sets the scope for the workflow to be started for the blog entry.
+Does `ServiceContext` also play a role in starting a workflow instance for the blogs entry?
+Must you Ask?
+As you can see below, the scope group ID sets the scope for the workflow to be started for the blog entry:

         // Workflow